AHRC Research Network: Representing ‘Classical Music’ in the Twenty-First Century

 - How do representations of classical music/musicians intersect with issues of demographic representation and diversity – in terms of the people involved in composing, performing, hearing, and learning about music?

-This blog will feature documentation of network events as well as posts written by network contributors.
+This blog will feature information about network events as well as posts written by network contributors.

 The Arts and Humanities Research Council (AHRC) funds world-class, independent researchers in a wide range of subjects: history, archaeology, digital content, philosophy, languages, design, heritage, area studies, the creative and performing arts, and much more.
 This financial year the AHRC will spend approximately £98 million to fund research and postgraduate training, in collaboration with a number of partners.
 The quality and range of research supported by this investment of public funds not only provides social and cultural benefits and contributes to the economic success of the UK but also to the culture and welfare of societies around the globe.